Using Rawhide For Knife Sheath Making. (First Approach - not the best)

 I slid the knife carefully into the soaking sheath and viced down the folded rawhide for a few hours to set.

-The final stages of drying I periodically flipped it on a table.
-I knew that the rawhide would eventually develop ripples on the unstitched or reinforced area where the back of the blade was exposed but I was ok with this.
+In the final stages of drying, I periodically flipped it on a table.
+I knew that the rawhide would eventually develop ripples on the unstitched or reinforced area where the back of the blade was exposed, but I was ok with this.

 The same technique was used for this knife.
-The rawhide was soaked, wrapped around the knife, then it was wrapped with buckskin thread.
+The rawhide was soaked and wrapped around the knife, and then it was wrapped with buckskin thread.
 The knife was then left to dry.
-Once dry, the rawhide was removed and cut so that the knife could be easily be removed and returned to the sheath.
+Once dry, the rawhide was removed and cut so that the knife could be easily removed and returned to the sheath.

 Make a buckskin sheath to snugly hold the rawhide inner sheath.